george-wood/epts/README.md

 ## Overview

-EPTS is a broad term for camera-based and wearable technologies that measure and track football (soccer) players.
+EPTS is a broad term for camera-based and wearable technologies that measure and track players and the ball in football (soccer).
 This includes positioning systems that track player and ball positions, accelerometers, gyroscopes, and other technologies.
-Such data is widely used in sports analytics.
+The data produced by EPTS is widely used for analytics.
+However, as the number of vendors providing EPTS data has increased, so has the complexity of integrating this data into analytical pipelines, as noted by FIFA[^1]:

+> Alongside the increasing adoption of these devices, the variety of
+> brands and vendors have also increased up to tens of providers in this
+> timeframe.
+While more data is being generated, the operational
+> maintenance and integration of this information becomes everyday more
+> complex.
+A central issue is that each different vendor defines its own
+> format and specification for the data that is being provided.
+While is
+> typical to also provide software to interpret this data, the
+> increasing availability of sources of information and the need of data
+> centralization makes very difficult for clubs to keep the growing pace
+> of this industry, regarding the needs for continuous integration and
+> maintainability of data.
+Also, the ad-hoc nature of provided formats
+> makes harder to integrate information from different sources, making
+> progress in this area slower.

-FIFA and FC Barcelona have developed a standard format for exchanging EPTS data.
-The standard format requires data providers to produce two documents when exchanging data:
+In response to this problem, FIFA and FC Barcelona have developed a standard format for exchanging EPTS data.
+The standard format requires that vendors produce two files when exchanging data:

-- A raw data file, which contains the actual data in a format that can be parsed line by line.
+- A raw data file, which contains the actual data in a format that can be parsed line by line
-- An xml file containing metadata and a data format specification that defines the format of the raw data file.
+- An xml file, which contains a data format specification that defines the format of the raw data file alongside other metadata

 The epts package makes it easy to read the raw data file according to the data format specification.